atbcb/usab-uswds/_pages/about/eeo/anti-harassment.md

 #### 7.3.3.
 Management Official’s Failure to Perform Obligations Under Policy.

 Appropriate corrective action, up to and including removal, shall be taken against any management official who fails to perform his/her obligations as set forth in this Policy regarding harassing conduct that the official knew or should have known about.
 Conversely, appropriate positive reinforcement, up to and including awards and positive feedback on performance appraisals, shall be provided to any management official who responds to harassing conduct in an exemplary manner.
 7.3.4.
 Monitoring.
 After instituting corrective action, the supervisor and Executive Director shall monitor the situation to prevent further incidents of harassment or retaliation against individuals who have reported harassment or participated in the inquiry.
 7.3.5.
 Recording.
-Once corrective and/or preventative action is implemented, the investigation report described in Section 7.2.9 shall be amended to describe the action taken.
+Once corrective and/or preventative action is implemented, the investigation report described in [Section 7.2.9](#written) shall be amended to describe the action taken.
 7.4.
 INFORMING THE PARTIES.
 Throughout the investigative process, the General Counsel shall be the point of contact for the alleged victim and alleged harasser regarding the status of the investigation.
 Once complete, the alleged victim and alleged harasser shall be informed of the outcome of the investigation, in writing, along with any corrective or preventative action taken.

 #### 7.3.4.
 Monitoring.

 After instituting corrective action, the supervisor and Executive Director shall monitor the situation to prevent further incidents of harassment or retaliation against individuals who have reported harassment or participated in the inquiry.

 #### 7.3.5.
-Recording.
+Recording. {#recording)

-Once corrective and/or preventative action is implemented, the investigation report described in Section 7.2.9 shall be amended to describe the action taken.
+Once corrective and/or preventative action is implemented, the investigation report described in [Section 7.2.9](#written) shall be amended to describe the action taken.

 ### 7.4.
 INFORMING THE PARTIES.